mfbonfigli/go_cesium_tiler/README.md

 such as color, laser intensity and classification.

 ## What's new: V2
-gocesiumtiler V2 has been released in preview mode and it introduces several important improvements over V1:
+gocesiumtiler V2 has been released in preview mode and it introduces several important improvements over V1.
+Please refer to the changelog for a full list of changes.
-- Greatly reduced memory usage: you can expect a 60%+ reduction of memory consumption.
-- Faster: up to 30% faster compared to V1
-- Experimentally supports 3D Tiles v1.1 (GLTF) in addition to v1.0 (PNTS)
-- Allows reading and merging multiple LAS files in a single 3D Tile output (will load them all up in memory)
-- More intuitive fine tuning of the sampling quality and hard safeguards against deeply nested trees or small tiles
-- Ready to be used as part of other go packages with an easy to use interface
-- Uses Proj v9.5.0: all projections supported by the Proj library are automatically supported by gocesiumtiler.
-- Points are now expressed wrt to a local cartesian reference system with Z-up.
-This results in tighter tile bounds, and now shaders can fully utilize the local Z coordinate for elevation-based shading, which was not possible before.
-- Many bugfixes
-- Much greater unit test coverage

 This release is backward incompatible compared to V1 and also deprecates several options, most of which were not of much interest.
 Some of these might be added in future minor updates of V2.